ness-byte/snippy/README.md

 * (New!)
 Search functionality
 * (New!)
 Customise your buttons
 * Alt text visibility toggle
+* Compatibility with Google Chrome, Microsoft Edge, Brave, and Mozilla Firefox

 Please note that this is a streamlined version of the original tool, with some of the older features removed.
 Use [request feature][request-feature] to request a new feature, or [report bug][report-bug] if there's something wrong with the tool.